teiturteitur/ApocalypseBIM/A5/README.md

 In conclusion, I have learned a lot from this course, that I hope to use for future professional and academic endeavors and have become even more interested in the digitilization and automation of the built environment than I was before.

+## Rasmus Niss Kloppenborg - s203493

+### Your learning experience for the concept you focused on.

+Before this course, my understanding of BIM was mainly tied to geometry, visualization, and coordination.
+I saw BIM models primarily as something you interacted with through software interfaces, rather than as structured data that could be queried, analysed, and validated through code.
+Through working with IFC files and scripting, this perception has changed significantly.
+I now see BIM much more as an information container than just a 3D model.

+Throughout the project, I learned how different elements in an IFC model are connected, how property sets store essential performance data, and how this data can be extracted and evaluated automatically.
+This has given me a new appreciation of how powerful OpenBIM can be when used for rule-based checking and system validation.
+Instead of relying solely on visual inspection, it is possible to verify performance, detect inconsistencies, and document errors in a structured and repeatable way.

+At the same time, the course also showed me how fragile digital workflows can be.
+Missing data, incorrect assignments, and inconsistent modelling practices quickly become obstacles when working with automation.
+This has made me more aware of the importance of modelling discipline and data quality.
+I still have a lot to learn about scripting and working with larger, more complex models, but I now feel much more confident navigating IFC structures and understanding how BIM data can be used beyond traditional modelling.

+### Your process of developing the tutorial

+Developing the tutorial was an important part of the learning process for me, as it forced me to step back and look critically at our own workflow.
+Explaining the logic behind the tool, the assumptions we made, and the technical steps involved helped clarify why we made certain design choices during development.
+It also revealed which parts of the workflow were intuitive and which relied too much on prior technical knowledge.

+Working on the tutorial also increased my understanding of how important communication is when developing digital tools.
+A tool is only useful if others can understand how to use it, what its limitations are, and what they can expect from the output.
+Translating code-based logic into a clear written explanation was challenging, but it definitely strengthened my overall understanding of the system we built.

+I also appreciated having a lot of freedom in choosing our own use case.
+This made the work feel more relevant and engaging, because we were not just following a predefined exercise but actually addressing a realistic engineering problem.
+At times this freedom was also challenging, since it required us to define goals, scope, and priorities ourselves, but that process was valuable from a project-development perspective.

+### Your future for Advanced use of OpenBIM

+I see many opportunities for using OpenBIM tools in both my remaining studies and my future professional work.
+Being able to automatically extract and validate information from models can save time, reduce errors, and support better decision-making in early design stages.
+Especially in disciplines where performance, compliance, and coordination are important, OpenBIM-based workflows offer strong potential.

+If I work with system design, analysis, or optimization in my thesis, I could imagine using OpenBIM to verify model assumptions, check data consistency, or support simulation workflows.
+The ability to connect model data directly to analytical tools is something I now see as a major advantage compared to more traditional, manual approaches.

+In a broader perspective, I believe OpenBIM will play an increasingly important role as the construction industry continues to move toward automation and data-driven processes.
+Understanding how IFC models are structured and how they can be used programmatically gives a strong technical foundation for working with future digital workflows.
+This course has therefore not only expanded my technical skills, but also my understanding of where the industry is heading and how I can position myself within it.